-April 30, 2018 – Flipping a light switch.
-Plugging in a coffeemaker.
-Charging a laptop or iPhone.
-These actions are second nature for most of us.
-Electricity makes our lives easier, but its potential for shock and fire-related hazards are often taken for granted.
-That is why the National Fire Protection Association (NFPA) actively supports National Electrical Safety Month, an annual campaign sponsored by Electrical Safety Foundation International (ESFI), which raises awareness of potential home electrical hazards and the importance of electrical fire safety, each May.
+April 30, 2020 – Electricity helps make our lives easier, but its potential for shock and fire-related hazards are often taken for granted.
+The National Fire Protection Association (NFPA) actively supports National Electrical Safety Month, an annual campaign sponsored by Electrical Safety Foundation International (ESFI), which raises awareness of potential home electrical hazards, the importance of electrical fire safety, and the safety of electrical and non-electrical workers, each May.

 - Check electrical cords to make sure they are not running across doorways or under carpets where they can get damaged.

 Residents should also have all electrical work done by a qualified electrician, including scheduling electrical inspections when buying or remodeling a home.
-In addition, residents should call a qualified electrician or landlord when encountering the following warning signs in a house or apartment:
+Even during this time of social distancing, electricians are still working and considered essential businesses in every state that has issued a shelter-in-place order.
+It is critical that residents call the utility company or a qualified electrician immediately if they experience any of the following:

 - Frequent problems with blowing fuses or tripping circuit breakers